Headington Hill

 • improved outdoor spaces across the site.

-The facilities will also co-locate the Faculty’s Architecture, Built Environment and the School of Arts departments on one campus.
+These new buildings are the new home for the School of Engineering, Computing and Mathematics activity previously based at Wheatley.
+The facilities also co-locate the Faculty’s Architecture, Built Environment and the School of Arts departments on one campus.
 Together they will bring together engineering and motorsport with creative art and design thinking, innovative applications of artificial intelligence and robotics, and converging technologies and digital innovation.

-Image caption: Location of new buildings for the Headington Hill site.
+Image caption: Students working in the Teaching building on the Headington Hill site.

 Oxford Brookes is committed to building an environment which supports our students, staff and partners to excel.
 Importantly, our campus spaces will respond to the evolving needs of the University’s community and the rapidly changing world of education.

-Image caption: 3D interior image of the new teaching building for the Headington Hill site.
+Image caption: High-res design for the workshop building on the Headington Hill site.

 What are the timescales for the new buildings?